Rising seas threaten Norfolk Naval Shipyard, raising fears of 'catastrophic damage' to key military facility

 Breaking News Emails

-This piece has been jointly published by NBCNews.com and InsideClimate News, a nonprofit, independent news outlet that covers climate, energy and the environment.
+This article has been jointly published by NBCNews.com and InsideClimate News, a nonprofit, independent news outlet that covers climate, energy and the environment.

 PORTSMOUTH, Va. — At the foot of the Chesapeake Bay in southeast Virginia lies a Naval shipyard older than the nation itself.
 One of the country’s first warships was built here in 1799.
 So was the first battleship, and decades later the first aircraft carrier.